The Menopause Doctor: This Diet Delays Menopause! Menopause Is Shrinking Your Brain! Dr Lisa Mosconi

 TL;DR

-• Specific lifestyle factors including exercise, sleep quality, caffeine and alcohol consumption, and targeted nutrition can significantly delay menopause onset and reduce symptom severity
+• Diet, exercise, sleep quality, and stress management can significantly delay menopause onset and mitigate neurological symptoms

 Key Moments